MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/optimize_windows_dockerfile.md

 	Remove-Item c:\php.zip -Force
 ```

-The resulting image here consists of only one layer.
+The resulting image here consists of two layers, one for the Base image and then one for the Run instruction.

 ```
 C:\> docker history example2